officelearn/azure-docs.sv-se/articles/dev-spaces/get-started-netcore-visualstudio.md

 1. Välj **Granska + skapa** och välj sedan **Skapa** när du är klar.

-## <a name="get-the-visual-studio-tools"></a>Hämta Visual Studio-verktygen
+## <a name="get-the-visual-studio-tools"></a>Skaffa Visual Studio-verktygen
-Installera den senaste versionen av [Visual Studio](https://www.visualstudio.com/vs/).
-För Visual Studio 2019 i Windows måste du installera arbets belastningen Azure Development.
-För Visual Studio 2017 i Windows måste du installera arbets belastningen ASP.NET och webb utveckling samt [Visual Studio Tools för Kubernetes](https://aka.ms/get-azds-visualstudio).
+Install the latest version of [Visual Studio](https://www.visualstudio.com/vs/).
+For Visual Studio 2019 on Windows you need to install the Azure Development workload.
+For Visual Studio 2017 on Windows you need to install the ASP.NET and web development workload as well as [Visual Studio Tools for Kubernetes](https://aka.ms/get-azds-visualstudio).

 ## <a name="create-a-web-app-running-in-a-container"></a>Skapa en webbapp som körs i en container

-I det här avsnittet ska du skapa en ASP.NET Core-webbapp och få den igång i en behållare i Kubernetes.
+In this section, you'll create an ASP.NET Core web app and get it running in a container in Kubernetes.

 ### <a name="create-an-aspnet-web-app"></a>Skapa en ASP.NET-webbapp

-Skapa ett nytt projekt i Visual Studio.
+From within Visual Studio, create a new project.
 För närvarande måste projektet vara ett **ASP.NET Core-webbprogram**.
 Ge projektet namnet ”**webfrontend**”.

 ![](media/get-started-netcore-visualstudio/NewProjectDialog1.png)